🤒 If You're Having a Technical Problem in a Lesson Right Now

 AV Test on Our Test Page = Easy Way We Can Refund Your Credit

-The easiest thing you can do to ensure you get a refunded credit if there is a technical problem during a lesson, is to have done an audio/video test on Our AV Test Page (you can find this page in the navigation bar by going to Classroom -> AV Test) just before or during your lesson.
+The easiest thing you can do to ensure you get a refunded credit if there is a technical problem during a lesson, is to have done an audio/video test on the AV Test page just before or during your lesson.
 If you do that and you can see and hear yourself in the test video recording, that makes it easy for our tech team to refund you a credit, because we can see that the problem wasn't on your end.

 Detailed Troubleshooting Steps